Meet the people behind the science.

 (Based at the University of Strathclyde, Prof. Gail McConnell lab)

-In my PhD project I am investigating the Hippo pathway in Malignant Mesothelioma.
-For that I use advanced imaging techniques in the lab of Prof Gail McConnell at the University of Strathclyde.
-Before I moved to Scotland, I finished my Master’s degree in Physics at the University of Potsdam.
+Lisa used advanced imaging techniques and machine learning approaches to develop new imaging modalities.
+Lisa spend most of her time in the lab of Prof Gail McConnell at the University of Strathclyde.
+Before Lisa moved to Scotland for her PhD, she finished my Master’s degree in Physics at the University of Potsdam.

 Read about Lisa’s work